orgalvin/Shadowrun-Rules/Matrix/Actions/Matrix Actions.md

 Test: Computer + Intuition [Data Processing] v.
 Willpower + [[Matrix Attributes#Sleaze|Sleaze]] You find the physical location of a device or persona in the Matrix.
 After succeeding with this action, you know the target’s location for as long as you have at least one mark on the target.
 This doesn’t work on hosts because they generally have no physical location, or IC programs because they are confined to their hosts.

+##### TRACKBACK (SPECIAL ACTION)
+Marks Required: Owner
+Test: Extended Computer + Intuition [Data Processing] (special, 30 minutes) Test
+This test is only possible on grids, not inside a host.
+The datastreams that connect marks to their owners are barely visible wisps of information.
+Calibrating your filters to see them and not the billions of overlapping datastreams is a painstakingly laborious task.
+Once a mark has been detected on a device (see Matrix Percep- tion, p.
+241, SR5), that device’s owner can try to follow the datastream back the mark’s owner.
+The number of hits required is equal to 10 + the Sleaze rating of the persona who marked the device.
+If the Sleaze rating changes during the search, the number of hits required changes as well.
+If the persona that placed the mark is running silent, the trail will end in its vicinity, effectively letting the tracker know that a silent icon is nearby.

 ##### WATCHDOG (COMPLEX ACTION)
 Marks required: None
 Test: Electronic Warfare + Logic [Sleaze] v.
 Logic + Firewall Target must be a persona or device.
 If successful, place one mark on the target.
 The user is now aware of the Matrix actions the target is going to use before they use them, and they may attempt to stop them.
 A Watchdog mark allows the hacker to use Haywire or Popup as Interrupt Actions (for –10 initiative) or Squelch as an Interrupt Action (for –5 initiative) against the target with the Watchdog mark.
 This ability lasts as long as the target is marked by the user.